miguelmarco/sage-slurm/Readme.md

 clarity, in this document we will restrict ourselves to this particular example that involves sage.

-I have no experience with other workload mangers, but I imagine that most of them will work in a similar way, so it is likely that some minor adaptations of the workflow explained here would work with them too.
+I have no experience with other workload managers, but I imagine that most of them will work in a similar way, so it is likely that some minor adaptations of the workflow explained here would work with them too.